Clean Install of TOS Aurora on AWS

 • The physical addresses of your TOS Aurora servers (see below)

-• Your primary VIP, Syslog VIP or external load balancer IP (see below)
+• Your external load balancer IP(s)

 • Any other subnets communicating with TOS or with TOS nodes